quarkiverse/quarkus-openapi-generator/README.md

 This extension is for REST code generation for client side only.
 If you're looking for code generation for the server side, please take a look at the [Quarkus Apicurio Extension](https://github.com/Apicurio/apicurio-codegen/tree/main/quarkus-extension).

+**Want to contribute?
+Great!** We try to make it easy, and all contributions, even the smaller ones, are more than welcome.
+This includes bug reports, fixes, documentation, examples...
+But first, read [this page](CONTRIBUTING.md).

 ## Getting Started

 Add the following dependency to your project's `pom.xml` file: